Amara (singer): Career

 Under the influence of her husband, Frans Mohede, which is martial arts expert, Amara became a practitioner Muay Thai since 2002.
 Together, they have already, opened training centers Muay Thai to Jakarta and Bali, to help spread the sport in Indonesia.

 Personal life

-After living more than eight years together, Amara married the artist Frans Mohede to Hong Kong on December 1, 1999.
+After living more than eight years together, Amara married the artist Frans Mohede in Hong Kong on 2 December 1999.
 As Indonesian law prohibits interfaith marriage since 1974, this union was to save foreign civil status to be legally recognized.

 Marriage has received parental disapproval of Amara who refuse to attend due to the difference in religion.
 Amara, is a Sunni Muslim and Mohede, is a Protestant Christian.
 Despite their differences they remain popular for being a couple, very tolerant and very respectful, Mohede and Amara are known to support each other, in their religious rites and practices.

-Their controversial marriage then produced three children: Mahija Nathaniel Sambarana Aryantawira (born on June 8, 2004), Janitra Nathaniel Sambawikrama (born on September 8, 2006) and Rajaswa Nathaniel (born on October 17, 2008).
+Their controversial marriage then produced three children: Mahija Nathaniel Sambarana Aryantawira (born on 8 June 2004), Janitra Nathaniel Sambawikrama (born on 8 September 2006) and Rajaswa Nathaniel (born on 17 October 2008).